Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-- X Processor Pro and BSI X-Trans CMOS IV sensor, delivering high detail & Fujifilm’s notorious color renditions.
+- X Processor Pro and 40.2MP BSI X-Trans CMOS V HR sensor deliver high detail & Fujifilm’s notorious color renditions.

-- Shutter & aperture controls reminiscent of an old camera; easy menus, buttons, and dials to help you focus on the photography and not the camera.
+- Shutter & aperture control is reminiscent of an old camera; easy menus, buttons, and dials help you focus on the photography, not the camera.

-There aren’t a lot of cons for the X-T4 when looking at travel & backpacking applications.
-You’ll have to manufacture some “disadvantages,” such as a relatively low (12800) native ISO and slightly slower autofocus compared to Sony mirrorless cameras.
+There aren’t a lot of cons for the X-T5 when looking at travel & backpacking applications – I’ve used all models from the X-T1 to X-T5.
+You’ll have to manufacture some “disadvantages,” such as a relatively low (12800) maximum native ISO and slightly slower autofocus than Sony mirrorless cameras.
 And these are really digging.

-But those specs are just words; this is an outstanding travel camera.
-It is also (save the X-H1) the largest Fujifilm camera.
+But those specs are just words; this is an ideal travel camera.
+It is also (save the X-H2) the largest Fujifilm camera.

-The X-T4 has the same reduced battery life found in all mirrorless cameras but this camera does have a newer high-capacity battery not found in previous models.
+The X-T5 has the same reduced battery life found in all mirrorless cameras, but this camera does have a newer, high-capacity battery and a more efficient processor.
 At the most, you’ll get about 600 shots out of this battery, which is still low compared to DSLRs but a significant improvement for mirrorless cameras.

-The X-T3 is still a workhorse for many travel photographers and an awesome stills camera too if you don’t need the built-in image stabilization (many lenses have this).
+The X-T4 is still a workhorse for many travel photographers and a fantastic stills camera, too, if you don’t need the built-in image stabilization (many lenses have this).

 The X-Pro3 is a more compact rangefinder-style camera.
-It too has the same weather resistance of the X-T4.
-It’s made for a different flavor of photographer and you can read more about it next in this Fujifilm camera comparison.
+It, too, has the same weather resistance as the X-T5.
+It’s made for a different flavor of photographer, and you can read more about it next in this Fujifilm camera comparison.

-View current X-T4 prices on B&H Photo Video
+View current X-T5 prices on B&H Photo Video

-Getting the X-T4?
-My Fujifilm X Course Membership includes an in-depth X-T4 tutorial; click here for 30% off for one year.
+Getting the X-T5?
+My Fujifilm Photographer Membership includes an in-depth X-T5 tutorial; click here for 20% off your first three months.

 The X-Pro3 was announced in late 2019, a highly-anticipated upgrade to the X-Pro2.
 It is more of a rangefinder-style camera and features a hybrid optical & electronic viewfinder.